4 Signs It’s Time To Replace Your Shower

 What Causes Shower Damage Over Time?

 Shower problems don’t always come from age alone.
 Many issues are caused by factors you can’t always see, like poor initial installation, water quality, or even the cleaning products you use.
-Hard water, for example, can leave behind mineral deposits that break down grout and tile over time.
+Hard water, for example, can leave behind mineral deposits that break down grout and tile finishes over time.
 Using abrasive cleaners or skipping regular sealing can also wear out waterproofing materials faster than expected.

 Even something as simple as daily humidity can take a toll if the bathroom doesn’t have proper ventilation.
 That’s why showers that look fine on the outside can still develop serious issues underneath the surface.